anandsagan/UdacityRoboND3/writeup_template.md

 ### Pick and Place Setup

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

+In order to successfully complete this project, `project_template.py` should successfully identify all the objects in each world and pick and place them into their respective containers.
+My code was able to successfully identify all the objects, 100% in each world, but had trouble picking and placing the objects in the containers.
+Sometimes the objects would fly off, other times the hand wasn't able to grasp it.
+The object recognition part is the most crucial for this project and was successfully completed.

+World 1:

+World 2:

+World 3:

 And here's another image!
 ![demo-2](https://user-images.githubusercontent.com/20687560/28748286-9f65680e-7468-11e7-83dc-f1a32380b89c.png)